tuupola/server-timing-middleware/README.md

 $app->pipe(ServerTimingMiddleware::class);
 ```

-[Slim Framework](https://github.com/slimphp/Slim) does not dictate location of config files.
+[Slim Framework](https://github.com/slimphp/Slim) does not have specific config files.
 Otherwise adding the middleware is similar with previous.

 ```php
 $app->add(new Tuupola\Middleware\ServerTimingMiddleware);